khurramjaved96/incremental-learning/README.md

 Done.

 ## Branches
-1. GAN driven incremental learning is being done in the branch gan.
+1. GAN driven incremental learning is being done in the "gan" branch.
 2. iCaRL + Dynamic Threshold Moving is implemented in "Autoencoders" branch.
+3. Privacy-preserving incremental learning is implemented in "privacyPreserving" branch.

 =======
 ## Selected Results